OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 #### Connected Spaces

 If you are happy for your Spaces to communicate, then we will be able to add a lot of sugar.
 Promoting a release to a remote Space will be as simple as pushing a button (or hitting the API).
+Likewise you could have the deployment results flow back automatically so your dashboard is always up to date.

 #### Disconnected Spaces